voice-hearing/voice-hearing.github.io/content/contact/index.md

 ## Write us something beautiful

-Asumen charity warmly invites you to connect with a story of hope, freedom, and heartfelt service where your contact becomes the first step toward belonging, transformation, and community impact in South-East Birmingham.
+Asumen charity warmly invites you to connect with a story of hope, freedom, and heartfelt service where your contact becomes the first step toward belonging, transformation, and community impact in west london.

 Contact Us — Asumen charity
 “Knock, and the door will be opened to you.” — Jesus Christ (Matthew 7:7)